 - VI.
-Water cooling systems drain plugs and filler caps. - VII.
-Oil and fuel lines must be clamped, or safety wired. - VIII.
+Water cooling systems drain plugs and filler caps. - Oil and fuel lines must be clamped, or safety wired. - VIII.
 Coolant lines must be clamped. - e.
 Water or approved coolant additive only (Section E-5). - f.
 Engine guards must be in place (Section E-33). - g.
-No wheel damage or loose spokes (Section E-9). - h.
-Breather hoses/catch tanks must be in compliance with the rules (Section E-7). - i.
-Footpeg ends must be rounded (Section E-15). - j.
+No wheel damage or loose spokes (Section E-9). - h Breather hoses/catch tanks must be in compliance with the rules (Section E-7). - i.
+Foot peg ends must be rounded (Section E-15). - j.
 Valve stem caps must be rounded metal (Section E-10). - k Operating brakes front and rear.
 Front brake caliper mounting bolts must be safety wired (Section E-9). - Handlebars must move freely throughout the arc.
 No touching tank or fairing (Section E-17). - m.
-Handlebar ends must be plugged (Section E-17). - n.
-Self-closing throttle throttle must snap shut from all handlebar positions (Section E-18). - Clip-style Master links must be secured with RTV.
-(Section E-8). - All axle nuts, axle bolts and axle pinch bolts must be secondarily secured (Sections E-30, 31). - q.
-Tires must be in good condition (Section E-10). - r.
-Gauges must be taped (Section E-27). - s.
-Lights must be removed (Sections E-20, 26). - t Apparent good condition of personal riding gear (Sections C-1, 4). - CURRENT WMRRA Medical form in pocket of leathers (Section C-1). - v.
-All previous tech inspection stickers must be removed from the motorcycle (Section E-22). - w.
-Proper number plates and numbers (Section E-25). - Exhaust system must comply with noise limits (Section F). - y.
+Handlebar ends must be plugged (Section E-17). - Structurally sound brake lever guards must be installed in a manner that shields the lever from coming in contact with another rider or motorcycle. - Shark-fin style rear sprocket guards must be installed on all machines. - Self-closing throttle throttle must snap shut from all handlebar positions (Section E-18). - q.
+Clip-style Master links must be secured with RTV.
+(Section E-8). - r.
+All axle nuts, axle bolts and axle pinch bolts must be secondarily secured (Sections E-30, 31). - s.
+Tires must be in good condition (Section E-10). - t Gauges must be taped (Section E-27). - u.
+Lights must be removed (Sections E-20, 26). - v.
+Apparent good condition of personal riding gear (Sections C-1, 4). - W. CURRENT WMRRA Medical form in pocket of leathers (Section C-1). - x All previous tech inspection stickers must be removed from the motorcycle (Section E-22). - y.
+Proper number plates and numbers (Section E-25). - Exhaust system must comply with noise limits.
+Muffler/s are REQUIRED (Section F). - aa.
 OEM Spin-on oil filters required.
 Non-OEM filter allowed at the discretion of the referee/race director. - 9.
 Cameras may be mounted on motorcycles subject to the following conditions: - a.
 Cameras must be secured to the motorcycle with safety wire and/or a positive tether in addition to the mount.
 All cameras must be present at tech inspection and must have approved tech sticker in place before entering track.
 Any camera that becomes detached from a motorcycle while on the track may not be re-installed for the remainder of the event.

 - b.
 Cameras should not protrude from the sides of the motorcycle or be positioned anywhere they might be struck by a passing machine.
 Cameras must not obscure any portion of the number plates.
 Video cameras mounted to the front fairing or top of the tail are acceptable provided they do not obscure number plates.
 If unsure of suitable mounting positions, check with WMRRA tech for clarity and approval. - c Cameras cannot be attached to the rider in any way.
-This includes, but is not limited to the chest, back or helmet. - d.
-Rider's name and competition number must be clearly indicated on the camera and external case.
+This includes, but is not limited to the chest, back or helmet. - d Rider's name and competition number must be clearly indicated on the camera and external case.

-SECTION D - CLASSES
+SECTION D - CLASSES AND REGULATIONS